Best daily deals

 We’ve been testing true wireless earbuds since the category’s inception and take pride in our ability to show our work and reasoning behind championing one product over another.
 We strive to make performance measurements accessible to our readers and have the know-how, dedication, and ethics to do so — we take integrity seriously.

-Everything we recommend is because our objective measurements and subjective experiences have led us to feel strongly about a product.
+Everything we recommend is based on our objective measurements and subjective experiences, which have led us to feel strongly about a product.
 At the end of the day, we want you to be happy with your purchase or, at the very least, to close out of this tab knowing a bit more about the inner workings of audio.

 Frequently asked questions about AirPods Pro alternatives